jwhitbeck/pam_cookie/README.md

 Log debugging information to /var/log/auth.log.
 Warning: this will print passwords in cleartext into your log files.

 #### strict
 User gets authenticated only when he uses the same IP address.
 The IP address is determind by the PAM_RHOST item.
 The option should be set in both auth and touch mode.

+#### strip_last_n_pw_chars=&lt;value&gt;
+Only use with auth mode.
+Strip last n characters from the password when successful authentication has been made.
+Useful when using some kind of OTP system in the pam chain.